Blonde Fitness Model Babes versus Brunette Fitness Model Babes

 Brunettes

 Brunette or brown hair is the 2nd most common hair type among human females.
 It ranges from lighter brown to deep brown and results from elevated eumelanin pigment levels.
 All brunettes have low levels of pheomelanin, which is a pale pigment.
 Brunette hair is quite common in the West, particularly in the U.S. and Northwestern Europe, but it is also prevalent throughout Latin America, the Middle East and Central Asia.
-The first brunette to capture a bodybuilding competition was Rachel McLish; in 1980.Brunettes have a reputation of being serious, dedicated, and reliable.
-However, brunette hair has never held the same prestige of blonde, likely because it is far more common.
+The 1st to win a bodybuilding competition title was Rachel McLish; in 1980.Brunettes have a reputation of serious, dedicated, and reliable.
+However, darker hair has never held the same prestige of blonde, likely because it is far more common.

 A Side by Side Comparison

-The majority of fitness models and female bodybuilders are brunettes.
+The majority of athletes and female bodybuilders are brunettes.
 However, this is partly because there is a much larger population of brunettes to begin with.
-In the world of competitive fitness, the most prestigious fitness competition for women is Ms. Olympia, which debuted in 1980.
+In the domain of competitive muscle, the most prestigious competition for women is Ms. Olympia, which debuted in 1980.
 The first inaugural winner was Rachel McLish, a brunette.
 Corinna Everson wouldn’t capture the title until 1984, but would hold it from 1984 to 1989, far longer than McLish.

-When viewed from this perspective, the contest between blonde and brunette fitness models could be considered a draw.
-On the one hand, while the very first Ms. Olympia was a brunette, the first blond to capture the titled held it six times as long.
+When viewed from this perspective, the contest between fair haired and brown hair muscle models could be considered a draw.
+On the one hand, while the very first Ms. Olympia was a brunette, the first blond to capture the title held it six times as long.